hotosm/docs/docs/dev-guide/containers-101.md

 docker run -it docker.io/ubuntu:focal bash
 ```

-- The -it flag is to tell docker to open an interactive ('i') terminal
+- The `-it` flag is to tell docker to open an interactive (`i`) terminal
-  ('t') for you to type commands into the container.
+  (`t`) for you to type commands into the container.
 - The command after the image name is simply `bash`, which runs a bash
   terminal (as opposed to a basic shell terminal: `sh`).
-- The other mode to run containers is detached (-d), but for this you
+- The other mode to run containers is detached (`-d`), but for this you
-  need a process to run, for example python /app/code/main.py
+  need a process to run, instead of a terminal session, for example
+  `python /app/code/main.py`.

 ### Building Images